shayprat/Demultiplex/Assignment-the-first/demux_pseudocode.md

         enumerate to sequence line of r2 and save as variable "BC_1" to header line of file (1 % 4 == 0?):
-            append or concatinate "BC_1" and "BC_2" (tab separated?) save as few fastq file
+            append or concatinate "BC_1" and "BC_2" (tab separated?) save as new fastq file
+    return new fastq file

 # Unknown, Unmatched, Matched?
     with open R2: